jhansolo33/MechaCar_Statistical_Analysis/README.md

 # ***Picture

-Next looking at each individual lots:
+Next looking at the individual lots:

 Lot 1 - sample actually has the true sample mean of 1500, again as we saw in the summary statistics above.
 With a p-Value of 1, clearly we cannot reject (i.e. accept) the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean (1500).
 Lot 2 - has essentially the same outcome with a sample mean of 1500.02, a p-Value of 0.61; the null hypothesis cannot be rejected, and the sample mean and the population mean of 1500 are statistically similar.